grafana/metrictank/docs/cloud/_index.md

 ## Sending Data with Carbon-Relay-NG

-There are a variety of ways that you can send your data to Hosted Metrics.
+There are a variety of ways that you can send your data to Metrics.

 In most situations, you should install a carbon-relay-ng service in each of the datacenter or regions that you will be sending metrics from.

-This will accept plain-text carbon (Graphite) input, and stream your encrypted metrics to the Hosted Metrics.
+This will accept plain-text carbon (Graphite) input, and stream your encrypted data to Metrics.
 Since carbon-relay-ng can buffer metric streams in memory, this also provides increased resiliency to connectivity issues.